stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

     - Namespaces: Users can add and filter namespaces.
 Each namespace is verified before being added to the list.
     - Annotations: Key-value pairs that act as filters for listed values.
     - Labels: Key-value pairs that act as filters for listed values.
-- Each field displays added values in a scrollable list with remove buttons ("X") for easy deletion.
+- Each field displays added values in a scroll list with remove buttons ("X") for easy deletion.

 ### Key Features